basho/basho_docs/source/languages/en/riak/community/style-guide.md

 domains of knowledge.
 It is important to include all available information in a reference.

-Guides and references are complimentary documents and should always exist in separate form.
+Guides and references are complementary documents and should always exist in separate form.
 Avoid the temptation to mix the two styles in one document.